 Today, after breakfast, make your way to the Rovinj Marina where you will meet the crew who will take you on an unforgettable journey.

-You will join a group for a cruise to the southernmost point of Istrian Archipelago and famous lighthouse Porer, discover Fenoliga – a site of more than 100 dinosaur footprints, swim in the crystal-clear waters, admire breathtaking cliffs & caves of Rt Kamenjak, capture the magnificence of Seagull Rocks, fall in love with Pula amphitheatre – once been the site of gladiator fights, conquer panoramic viewpoints of Jerolim Island & take a swim on one of the 14 islands of Brijuni National Park and discover the unspoiled nature, finish the journey with the beautiful, picturesque sea view on the “Little Venice”.
+You will join a group for a cruise to the southernmost point of Istrian Archipelago and famous lighthouse Porer, discover Fenoliga – a site of more than 100 dinosaur footprints, swim in the crystal-clear waters, admire breathtaking cliffs and caves of Rt Kamenjak, capture the magnificence of Seagull Rocks, fall in love with Pula amphitheatre – once been the site of gladiator fights, conquer panoramic viewpoints of Jerolim Island and take a swim on one of the 14 islands of Brijuni National Park and discover the unspoiled nature, finish the journey with the beautiful, picturesque sea view on the “Little Venice”.
 You will be dropped-off at the Rovinj Marina upon your return.

 Today after a hearty breakfast, you will pick your rental car and leave Istria for inland Croatia.
 It's a four-hour drive to your ultimate destination of Plitvice Lakes National Park, one of the great natural attractions of the country.
 This protected area is famous for its 16 terraced lakes and myriad waterfalls the likes of which you won't find anywhere else on earth.
 On your way to the park, stop and visit Opatija.
 Opatija is a beautiful little coastal town known for its Lungomare, a waterfront promenade.
 The town was actually built in the 19th century as a summer resort for Austro- Hungarian aristocracy.
 You can see remnants of this era in the elegant villas nestled in the lowland Mediterranean forest along the coast.
 A local guide will be waiting for you at a designated place to show you around.

 After touring Opatija, you will continue to your accommodations in Plitvice.